Academics

 Undergraduate Degrees

-An undergraduate student in our program earns a BS in Physics, but with an Astronomy Specialization.
+An undergraduate student in our program earns a BS in Physics, but with an Astronomy Track.
 You can find more details about our specialization on the appropriate page on our website.
 There is also a general departmental website on undergraduate programs.

 Note that there is no Astronomy Specialization in the Physics BA program, although you may be able to take astronomy courses as electives in that program.